RobBosman/valori.CVtool/README.md

 * explore Fabric theming (css via javascript)
 * switch to React functions and hooks (instead of components)
 * connect vert.x EventBus in React (plus fine tuning for resilience)
+* connect MongoDB and vert.x using vert.x libs